-|Maternity indicators single map||Maternity indicators double map|
+|Maternity single map||Maternity double map|

 The New Zealand Maternity Clinical Indicators are the result of collaboration between the Ministry of Health and maternity stakeholders representing consumer, midwifery, obstetric, general practice, paediatric, and anaesthetic perspectives.
 In 2011 an expert working group established a set of 12 maternity clinical indicators that could be measured using the available data collections at that time.

 In 2013 the National Maternity Monitoring Group reviewed the original indicator set and recommended a range of changes to improve the quality, completeness and scope of the New Zealand Maternity Clinical Indicators.